Blatzar/scraping-tutorial/starting.md

 Right click and press *Inspect*

 In here you can look at all the network requests the browser is making and much more, but the important part currently is the HTML displayed.
-You need to find the HTML responsible for showing how many stars, but how?
+You need to find the HTML responsible for showing the project description, but how?

 Either click the small mouse in the top left of the developer tools or press